-What is Tirzepatide?
+What is Compounded Tirzepatide?

-Tirzepatide is a medication that belongs to the glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) families of drugs.
-Most common weight loss medications, like tirzepatide injections, belong to the GLP-1 family of medications.
+Compounded Tirzepatide is a medication that belongs to the glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) families of drugs.
+Most common weight loss medications, like compounded tirzepatide injections, belong to the GLP-1 family of medications.

 GLP-1 medications were actually designed as a treatment for people that have type 2 diabetes!